-Once you get the feel of the dough, making pasta without eggs is easy, it is a little softer, more delicate, however, the texture is divine.
+Once you get the feel of the dough, making pasta without eggs is easy.
+It is a little softer and more delicate, but the texture is divine.
 Homemade pasta is much lighter on the system and easier to digest.

 The durum wheat flour helps absorb the flavours.
-It makes a softer, silky, smooth dough, that you will not get from other flours.
-It also absorbs more water then ordinary flour, so keep that in mind if swapping the flours around.
+It makes a softer, silkier, smoother dough that you will not get from other flours.
+It also absorbs more water than ordinary flour, so keep that in mind if swapping the flour around.

-This is a recipe that has developed over trial and error, as time goes on I am sure it will evolve even more and I will update accordingly.
-So far, I found when rolling and thinning the dough I used a liberal amount of flour – this may have something to do with where we live, as there is a lot of moisture in the air in Sintra.
-I found using an icing sugar shaker very handy for this purpose, a sifter or sieve will work just as well to get a fine layer of dusting.
-The process is quite time-consuming, however, the more confident you become with the process the quicker it is.
-The results are so delicious and worth the effort and impossible to go back to a box of dried pasta.
+This is a recipe that has developed over trial and error.
+I am sure it will evolve even more as time passes, and I will update you accordingly.
+So far, I found that when rolling and thinning the dough, I used a liberal amount of flour.
+This may have something to do with where we live, as there is a lot of moisture in the air in Sintra.
+I found using an icing sugar shaker very handy for this purpose.
+A sifter or sieve will work just as well to get a fine layer of dusting.
+The process is quite time-consuming; however, the more confident you become with it, the quicker it is.
+The results are so delicious and worth the effort, and it’s impossible to return to a box of dried pasta.
 Making your pasta from scratch is a very satisfying process.

 pasta dough without eggs